TimMilesCox/RTA1/rta/client/README.txt

 	.

-Script ./prun also writes a configuration file for ./fp, containing these lines, so you don't have to say any override addresses on the ./fp command line
+Script ./prun also writes a configuration file for ./fp containing these following lines.
+So you don't have to say any target or source  address overrides

 	fp-server	172.29.7.7
 	fp-client	172.29.7.6